Blockchain Analysis Software: A Comprehensive Guide for 2025

 Risk scoring and compliance tools

 Effective blockchain analysis software should include risk-scoring capabilities that assign risk levels to transactions or wallet addresses.
-This is especially important for organizations in highly regulated industries that need to meet AML and Know Your Customer (KYC) requirements.
+This is especially important for organizations in highly regulated industries that need to meet AML and Know Your Customer (KYC) requirements, with projections suggesting that by 2025, around 15% of AML/KYC procedures will be conducted using blockchain-based systems.

 Integration capabilities